stsoft-solutions/node_perf/README.md

 NBomber is used to test the performance of these servers.

-For comparison, the .Net server (.Net 8) is added as well.
+For comparison, the .NET server (.NET 8) was also added.

 REST API
 - GET /bar/100